Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Convert between oilfield and SI units' with a specific verb ('convert') and resource ('units').
-It distinguishes itself from all sibling tools, which are primarily calculation and analysis tools rather than unit converters.
+The description clearly states 'Convert between oilfield and SI units' and lists supported unit categories.
+It distinguishes itself from sibling calculation tools by focusing solely on unit conversion.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.